 - Applicants are required to have completed certifications in Advanced Cardiovascular Life Support, Basic Life Support, and Pediatric Advanced Life Support prior to starting the program, and must remain certified while in the program.

-- CCRN certification is optional but if certified a copy of the certification card must be uploaded with the application.
+- CCRN certification is strongly recommended, but not required.
+If certified, a copy of the certification card must be uploaded with the application.
+Participation in professional and/or voluntary organizations or committees (e.g., hospital, alumni, nonprofits) is considered an advantage in the application evaluation.

 Applicants will be assessed based on these requirements.
 Admission requirements are subject to change.
 In most cases, use the catalog of the year student entered the program.
 Other years’ catalogs».